solliancenet/azure-synapse-analytics-workshop-400/faq/synapse-features.md

 ### **Q**: _Does it support EBCDIC (mainframe) unstructured files with metadata, including audio, video and visual files?_

 **A**: Not directly, but via Spark you can process virtually any kind of file format/structure.

 ---

-### **Q**: _If Synapse has it's own Hive metastore, will it come with Atlas Hive Hook baked in for integration with ADCv2?
-Or is that going to be more smoothly integrated/combined?
-Position Synapse vs. BDC vs. DB?_

-**A**: For BDC think of as SQL plus big data caps, the BDC team will provide their guidance.
-Synapse is a PAAS service, DW, with analytics caps embedded in the DW.
-With Databricks, it's a first-party azure service.
-We will continue having customers on it.
-AZDB has proprietary caps that MS will support.
-For customers who want a single plane of glass approach, for them, we suggest Synapse.
-Its open-source Spark works on the data lake.

----